Engineering Ethics, 4th edition

 Overview

 Engineering Ethics serves as both a textbook and a resource for the study of engineering ethics.
-Author Charles Fledderman wrote this text to help you prepare for confronting and resolving ethical dilemmas that you might encounter during your professional engineering career.
+It is written to help future engineers be prepared for confronting and resolving ethical dilemmas that they might encounter during their professional careers.

 Published by Pearson (January 1st 2022) - Copyright © 2012